Skip to content

 Open the SQL runner and execute the following query, which will extract the traffic measurements to save them as a separate dataset:

-Click on the arrow next to Save Script as, select Save View as..., name the new dataset misurazioni and save it in the space demo_etl.
+Click on the arrow next to Save Script as (top right), select Save View as..., name the new dataset misurazioni and save it in the space demo_etl.

 Extract traffic sensors data

-Open the SQL runner and execute the following query, which will extract the traffic sensors data (e.g. their geographical position) as a separate dataset:
+From the SQL runner, execute the following query, which will extract the traffic sensors data (e.g. their geographical position) as a separate dataset:

-Click on the arrow next to Save Script as, select Save View as..., name the new dataset spire and save it in the space demo_etl.
+Select Save View as... again (do not overwrite the previous one), name the new dataset spire and save it in the space demo_etl.

 Transform hourly measurements into daily measurements

-Open the SQL runner and execute the following query, which will sum the measurement columns, each corresponding to an hour, to obtain the daily value and save it as a new dataset:
+From the SQL runner, execute the following query, which will sum the measurement columns, each corresponding to an hour, to obtain the daily value and save it as a new dataset:

 SELECT data, "codice spira", "00:00-01:00"+"01:00-02:00"+"02:00-03:00"+"03:00-04:00"+"04:00-05:00"+"05:00-06:00"+"06:00-07:00"+"07:00-08:00"+"08:00-09:00"+"09:00-10:00"+"10:00-11:00"+"11:00-12:00"